brown-ccv/honeycomb-docs/docs/setup_details.md

 ### Python on Windows (pyenv)

 Installing and managing Python on Windows is a notoriously difficult task even for advanced developers.
-There are several one-time steps to set up your system that will drastically reduce future headaches.
+It is best practice to have exactly 1 tool for managing python on your system, which is a rule for most things in software development (this is what [npm](quick_start.md/#3-install-npm-packages) does for node packages). **We highly recommend uninstalling Python and using pyenv even if you never anticipate using python again.** We promise the extra setup today will pay great dividends in the future!

-First and foremost, turn off both Python App Installers in the "App Execution Aliases" settings. **This is a highly recommend step even if you already have a Python manager**
+First and foremost, turn off both Python App Installers in the "App Execution Aliases" settings. **Please complete this step even if you already have a Python manager**

 ![App execution aliases](assets/python-win-1.png)
 ![Turn off app installer](assets/python-win-2.png)

-Now we can set up our python management system.
-We recommend `pyenv` as it is small and intuitive for newer developers.
-Complete the following steps to install `pyenv` for Windows and setup your global python environment<sup>1</sup>:
+Now we can set up our python management system<sup>1</sup>.
+We recommend [pyenv](https://github.com/pyenv-win/pyenv-win) as it is small and intuitive for newer developers.
+It lets us install python globally AND switch between different versions for individual projects.
+It does this (and only this) extremely well.
+Complete the following steps to install `pyenv` for Windows and set up your global python environment:

-1) Ensure Python is completely uninstalled from your system
+1) Ensure Python is completely uninstalled from your system<sup>2</sup>

    - Type `python` on the command line and ensure you get a "Command 'python' not found" error